atwong88/Network-Intrusion-Detection-ML/README.md

 The three models were tested on CSE-CICIDS2018 data set (https://www.unb.ca/cic/datasets/ids-2018.html), where the most important features were extracted to enhance detection of denial of service (DoS) attacks.

 The performance of the models was evaluated based on accuracy and F1 score.

+Please see report.pdf in the repo for the final project report.